GLOBAL MARKETS-Stocks slide on rate hike fears, gold prices gain

 By Herbert Lash and Pete Schroeder

-NEW YORK/WASHINGTON, Nov 17 (Reuters) - European stocks climbed to record closing highs on Wednesday but a gauge of global equities slid on worries that rising inflation could push the U.S. Federal Reserve to raise interest rates sooner than expected, an outlook that boosted gold.
+NEW YORK/WASHINGTON, Nov 17 (Reuters) - European stocks notched record closing highs on Wednesday but Wall Street ended the day lower on worries that rising inflation could push the U.S. Federal Reserve to raise interest rates sooner than expected, an outlook that boosted gold.

+All three major U.S. indices ended the day lower, as investors processed whether strong consumer activity in the face of rising inflation could spur the Fed to ease back on stimulus faster than once thought.

-Soaring gasoline prices in Europe also fueled inflation fears but strong earnings reports helped push Germany's DAX .GDAXI, the French CAC 40 .FCHI and the pan-European STOXX 600 .STOXX to fresh closing records.
+Soaring gasoline prices in Europe added to inflation fears, but strong earnings reports helped push Germany's DAX .GDAXI, the French CAC 40 .FCHI and the pan-European STOXX 600 .STOXX to fresh closing records.

 The dollar eased from a fresh 16-month high, while the euro remained a little soft as investors weighed the odds of central bank tightening, which could slow growth, amid rising price pressures.